telefonicaid/fiware-cygnus/flume/README.md

 These files are stored under this HDFS path:

-    hdfs:///user/<username>/<dataset>/<entityDescriptor>/<entityDescriptor>.txt
+    hdfs:///user/<username>/<organization>/<entityDescriptor>/<entityDescriptor>.txt

-Usernames allow for specific private HDFS data spaces, and are mapped to clients/tenants.
-A single user may have multiple datasets.
-In the current version, the username is always the one given by the `cosmos_default_username` parameter that can be found in the configuration; in this sense the HDFS sink may be considered **mono-tenant**.
-The dataset is given by the (`Fiware-Service`) header sent by Orion (which is sent to the sinks through the Flume event header `fiware-service`); in this sense, the HDFS sink may be considered **multi-tenant** (multi-dataset, properly).
+Usernames allow for specific private HDFS data spaces, and in the current version, it is given by the `cosmos_default_username` parameter that can be found in the configuration.
+The "organization" directory is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`).

 Within files, Json documents are written following one of these two schemas: